vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/06/098_ajaraM_xatram/03_prAchyA_dishastvamindrAsi.md

 <details><summary>Griffith</summary>

-id
-6.98.3    Thou governest the north and eastern regions, ...
+Thou governest the north and eastern regions, Indra! fiend- slayer! thou destroycst foemen.
-6.98.3    The daughter of the Asuras art thou, and siste...
-Name: Comment, dtype: object
+Thou hast won all, far as the rivers wander.
+Bull, called to help, on our right hand thou goest.
 </details>

 <details><summary>पदपाठः</summary>